Get

 3. Keep Up with Laundry

 Don’t skip out on laundry.
 Laundry is essential at this time, especially your cat’s items.
-If they have a particular blanket, bed, or other piece of fabric that they lay on often, you want to keep up with washing these items.
+If they have a particular blanket, bed, or other piece of fabric that they lie on often, you want to keep up with washing these items.

 4. Use a Lint Roller

 Never underestimate the power of a good lint roller.
-You likely already have one on hand for your favorite pair of black leggings since you can’t leave the house without finding a few cat hairs on you anyway.
+You likely already have one on hand for your favorite pair of black leggings, since you can’t leave the house without finding a few cat hairs on you anyway.

 Have a couple of extra lint rollers around to give yourself one extra brush-off before you head out the door in the morning or to brush off your furniture or blankets.
 Lint rollers are generally very inexpensive and invaluable to most pet owners.